 California police kill heavily-armed man in Fresno gunbattle

-Fresno Police Chief Jerry Dyer speaks with reporters at the scene where a suspected gang member was shot and killed after he fired a least 75 rounds at officers with a high-powered rifle Wednesday, June 7, 2017, in Fresno, Calif.
-The shooting took place early Wednesday and no police officers or civilians were hit or injured.
+A Fresno police detective talks to family members of the man shot to death at a house where an officer involved shooting occurred Wednesday, June 7, 2017.
+Police say a suspected gang member was shot and killed early Wednesday after he fired a least 75 rounds at officers with a high-powered rifle.

 Add your comments below